ADVERTISEMENT

 Narrative Techniques and Devices

 Writers often use techniques that blend form and style.
 Stream of consciousness, as in Virginia Woolf’s Mrs Dalloway (1925), merges structural experimentation with stylistic rhythm.
-Unreliable narration, seen in Kazuo Ishiguro’s The Remains of the Day (1989), combines first-person form with stylistic restraint to reveal self-deception.
+Unreliable narration, seen in Kazuo Ishiguro’s The Remains of the Day (1989), combines first-person voice with stylistic restraint to reveal self-deception.
 These techniques highlight the interplay between structural choice and stylistic execution.

 Further Reading